Vlogo11/pocketcomputermanager_exe/README.md

 - Everything in a clean, user-friendly, portable and pocket program
 - Low hardware usage, but Lightning-fast searching time
 - Perfectly enough information for basic use
-## Compared to Windows - A solid 15.500 times difference (By ratio, with an average rate of on search and simple use values)
+## Compared to Windows - A solid 35.000 times difference (By ratio, with an average rate of on-search and simple use values)
 ### Windows File Explorer + Task Manager
 - Used storage ∼ 9.2 MB (Only the .exe files)
 - Used Memory  ∼ 125 MB (Up to 260MB on search)